samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 | [Warlock](/sources/dnd/phb-2024/character-classes-continued#Warlock) | Occult lore | Charisma | High |
 | [Wizard](/sources/dnd/phb-2024/character-classes-continued#Wizard) | Spellbooks | Intelligence | Average |

-> ### A Balanced Party
->
+!!! note "A Balanced Party"

-> The classic D&D party comprises a Cleric, Fighter, Rogue, and Wizard.
+    The classic D&D party comprises a Cleric, Fighter, Rogue, and Wizard.
 Those four classes have the longest history in the game, but more importantly, they bring a balanced mix of capabilities to adventures.
 You’re welcome to use that party setup or modify it using these guidelines:

->
-> **Cleric:** Replace with Bard or Druid
+    **Cleric:** Replace with Bard or Druid

->
-> **Fighter:** Replace with Barbarian, Monk, Paladin, or Ranger
+    **Fighter:** Replace with Barbarian, Monk, Paladin, or Ranger

->
-> **Rogue:** Replace with Bard or Ranger
+    **Rogue:** Replace with Bard or Ranger

->
-> **Wizard:** Replace with Bard, Sorcerer, or Warlock
+    **Wizard:** Replace with Bard, Sorcerer, or Warlock

 #### Write Your Level